CRO Website Audit: How To Increase Conversions In 12 Steps

 Lightweight Prioritization View (Example)

-• Product page: Make image gallery clickable + add zoom (Impact 3 / Confidence 5 / Effort 2)
+• Product page: Make image gallery clickable and add zoom (Impact 3 / Confidence 5 / Effort 2)

-• Checkout: Show shipping costs earlier + add free shipping threshold message (Impact 4 / Confidence 4 / Effort 2)
+• Checkout: Show shipping costs earlier and add free-shipping threshold message (Impact 4 / Confidence 4 / Effort 2)

-• SaaS pricing: Add integrations block + security link near CTA (Impact 3 / Confidence 4 / Effort 2)
+• SaaS pricing: Add integrations block and security link near CTA (Impact 3 / Confidence 4 / Effort 2)

-• Landing page: Rewrite above-the-fold messaging + restructure proof section (Impact 4 / Confidence 3 / Effort 3)
+• Landing page: Rewrite hero messaging and restructure proof section (Impact 4 / Confidence 3 / Effort 3)

-• Forms: Reduce fields + improve error handling + better mobile spacing (Impact 3 / Confidence 4 / Effort 3)
+• Forms: Reduce fields and improve mobile spacing and errors (Impact 3 / Confidence 4 / Effort 3)

 • Navigation overhaul: Simplify information architecture to reduce loops (Impact 5 / Confidence 2 / Effort 5)